Hugo1205/ENGG1340/README.md

 0  #         ##########0
 000000000000000000000000
 ```
-If the player ends up having a single column of #s(tetris blocks) spanning from the lower edge of the board to the upper edge of the board, this will cause the player to lose the game.
+If the player ends up having a single column of x's(tetris blocks) spanning from the lower edge of the board to the upper edge of the board, this will cause the player to lose the game.

 ### Features and implementation of the coding requirements:
-1. Generation of random game sets or events:
+#### 1. Generation of random game sets or events:
    - The tetris block is randomly generated from a pre-made set which will contain all the shapes which can be generated to be used by the player during
 a single game of tetris.
 Each time, a shape will be picked out of the set randomly, along with a random orientation, and the player has to fit the
 block into the rectangular n x m board.

-1. Data Structures for storing game status:
+#### 2. Data Structures usage:
    - Data strucutres used for representing the game board status.
    Two-dimensional arrays used to represent x-y coordinates.
    Data structures for controlling tetris blocks(three dimensional arrays represenitng shapes, orientations and speed).